 Join SIG-OBL to receive this newsletter automatically for updates, opportunities, and input into the running of the SIG.
 Visit this archive of our recent SIG OBL Newsletters.

 Meet your SIG OBL Leadership team for 2018-2019.

 Officers were selected from the six member steering committee that was elected at our Annual Meeting in March.

-- Operations – Craig Steenstra, Kent ISD
+- Director – Craig Steenstra, Kent ISD

 - Liz Kolb, University of Michigan, College of Education